ibb2/Rayna/README.md

 ## Usage/Examples

-On install login to you Plex account [1] That is all.
+On install login to you Plex account, that is all.

 ## Installation